markreha/cloudrdp/java-api/README.md

 This repository contains the code to support the Cloud Java Docker API.

+This project should be build with standard Java Eclipse using Java 8 and exported as a JAR file.

 Java Docker API
 --------
 The Cloud Portal Application communicates to the Cloud via using a Java Docker API.